NicoleA89/Seeking-answers-for-current-HR-questions/README.md

 ## Work wherever you want...
-### What impact does the size of a company have on whether employees work remotely?
+### What impact does the size of a company have on whether IT profesisonals work remotely?

-...
+Nowadays companies have to offer their IT professionals much more than just a good salary.
+The flexibility of working hours and the place of work is becoming increasingly important, especially for generation y.
+With this in mind, the stack overflow survey can help to answer the question of how much the company size affects how many IT professionals work remotely.

 ![Home Remote](/images/HomeRemote.png)

 ### Findings
 64 % of the survey participants do at least some of their work remote.
-On the table below you can see that the size of the company doesn´t have much impact on the amount that emploees work remote.
+On the table below you can see that the size of the company doesn´t have much impact on the amount that IT professionals work remote.
 There is just a slightly higher proportion of remote working IT professionals in particularly large or particularly small companies.